-While I’m not suggesting you directly instruct people to click on your listing; you should write something engaging, or at least informative (regarding what’s on the page,) using your keyword concepts when appropriate. …without telling them to “click”.
+While I’m not suggesting you directly instruct people to click on your listing; you should often write something engaging, or at least informative (regarding what’s on the page,) using your keyword concepts when appropriate. …without telling them to “click”.

 Brand Name in Titles / Descriptions?

 Unless your site doesn’t rank well for your brand name, you should almost never use the client/website name in descriptions or titles, because it would be a redundant waste of precious SEO space.
 As much as you should omit the website/client name from almost all titles/descriptions, if a page is about a person or a thing, (or is specifically about the business), you should probably mention the person or thing in the description.
 The only other reason to stuff your brand in every title: the brand manual mandates it.
 (Consider rewriting the manual!)

 Should I auto-append anything to my titles, site-wide?